ShuweiLeung/Style-Transfer/CycleGAN/README.md

 # Cycle-GANs

-This is repo for Cycle-GANs image-to-image translation.
+This is repo for Cycle-GANs image-to-image translation by MLYZ team.

 ## Prerequisites
 - Python 3.3 or above